Office of Economic Growth

 Chad served 5 years as an operational analyst at the Indiana Department of Transportation advising executive leadership.
 In this role, Chad focused on initiatives related to operational efficiency, optimal resource allocation, asset management, resource utilization, process improvement, and data governance.
 Prior to his role in public service, Chad gained several years’ experience in leadership roles working for both Washington Mutual and Wells Fargo.

 Chad graduated from Indiana University with a Master’s degree in Business Management, Economics and Finance.

 Troy administers and manages the Office of Economic Growth Redevelopment Loan Program.
 This program offers eligible businesses in target redevelopment areas low-interest loans for the purpose of improving the community and stimulating economic development.

 Troy has extensive experience running a loan consolidation business and over twenty years of Business Management experience.
 In both the public and private sectors, he has executed initiatives that support business best practices in team leadership, marketing, sales, business development, process mapping and strategic planning.

 Jennifer Jordan - Business Analyst

-Jennifer works as an analyst streamlining processes, data and reporting for the Office of Economic Growth and the Pasco County Strategic Plan objectives.
+Jennifer works as an analyst streamlining processes, data and reporting for the Office of Economic Growth and the Jobs and Economic Opportunities Trust Fund objectives.
 She highlights economic trends in the local and regional area and tracks key performance indicators related to the economic development projects and programs.
-Jen facilitates collaboration for Economic Development Plan initiatives that require involvement with the Destination Management Organization and the Media Relations and Communications Department.
+Jen facilitates collaboration for Economic Development Plan initiatives which include cross-department involvement with the Destination Management Organization and the Media Relations and Communications Department.

 Alongside her work with Pasco County, Jen is an active Captain on the water.
-She also has more than ten years of experience performing water quality monitoring in the Tampa Bay area for public and private sectors.
+She also has more than ten years of experience performing water quality monitoring in the Tampa Bay area.